Lingwan-Peng/CITS3403-Project/README.md

 ## How to launch application

-To launch this application, make sure you have the following conditions satisfied:
+To launch this application, make sure you have the required packages installed in your environment.
+You can check the requirements in the file `requirements.txt` and install any missing packages with command:

-- A reliable internet connection.
+`pip install -r requirements.txt`

-- ...
+The current packages can be automatically organised into `requirements.txt` after running:

-If on a computer, use the command line `flask run` and follow the link provided in the flask description such as `http://127.0.0.1:5000`.
+`pip freeze >> requirements.txt`

-If on a mobile device: to be implemented.
+When you have all the packages install and ready to run, use the command line `flask run` and follow the link provided in the flask description such as `http://127.0.0.1:5000`.

-## How to run application
+## How to run application tests

 Unit tests to be implemented.